moritz-s/Pyoelectricity/README.md

 The data files (and a mirror of this repository) are deposited at [osf.io/duyn3/](https://osf.io/duyn3/).

+From linear cable equations, as implemented in the Tasaki-Matsumoto model, we extract the only two neuron-specific parameters (the inner or axonal resistivity ri and the capacity of the membrane cm), which then allows to predict the extracellular spatio-temporal current pattern when APs annihilate.
+This is used to calculate the electric coupling with neighboring neurons.

 ## Dependencies
 The following packages need to be installed: